-Over the next two weeks I am going to do a series of blogs about spring planning, with ideas about best plants for pollinator gardens, some excellent veggies and fruit to grow, how to prepare to sheetmulch, and where to order seeds and seedlings.
+Over the day I am going to do a series of blogs about spring planning, with ideas about best plants for pollinator gardens, some excellent veggies and fruit to grow, how to prepare to sheetmulch, and where to order seeds and seedlings.
 The first step to spring planning, however, is to get yourself a journal to use for your garden planning.

 I suggest one of you first entries in your garden journal involve answering these questions:

 - What do I like about my garden(s)?
 What works well?